15th January 1934

 Mary placed the cake on the table and a small dish with a tiny piece of butter.
 She began pouring Leyden a coffee into a handless cup.
 Her eyes barely left the floor the whole time.

 Their chat was interrupted when the door opened and suddenly there stood Brennan.
-He was surprised to see Leyden and his expression was dour.
+He was surprised to see Leyden and his expression turned dour.
 He looked at Leyden and then at Mary before putting a brown package down on the dresser.
-Mary knew it was from Lombardis down the street where Luca often saved some of their off cuts for them.
+Mary knew it was from Lombardis Butchers down the street, where Luca often saved some of their off cuts for them.

 – What are you doing here Pat?
 I told you I’d meet you downstairs.